Previous dayFebruary 6, 2026Next day

 8.6 km9--✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.2 earthquake 4 km SE of San Ramon, CA at 22:45 UTC on February 6, 2026.
-Coming 22 hours after a magnitude 2.3 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+February 6, 2026 brought a magnitude 2.2 earthquake 4 km SE of San Ramon, CA, logged at 22:45 UTC.
+It arrived roughly 22 hours after a larger magnitude 2.3 mainshock in the same 20 km area, placing it within the typical aftershock window.
 A small number of nearby observers (9) submitted felt reports to the USGS.
 This was a shallow crustal earthquake, focused at 8.6 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 37.756°, -121.943°.
+The epicenter is at 37.756°, -121.943°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-06